The first time Spike fell off of Glory’s tower, he was destined to die an awful, and subsequently dusty, death.

 At the very moment the portal Spike fell through closed, it sent strong ripples through the very fabric of the multiverse, that permanently affected countless worlds.

-In one world, a young girl was sobbing alone on the steps in a great castle, while a scarred man with a magical eye leant heavily on his good leg and awkwardly attempted to pat her on the shoulder.
+In another, a young girl was sobbing alone on the steps in a great castle, while a scarred man with a magical eye leant heavily on his good leg and awkwardly attempted to pat her on the shoulder.
 The next second, an electric white portal moved at high speed through the castle, and they were both gone.

 And in yet another, the goddess of Spring had just looked her husband-to-be in the eye while she delicately placed six pomegranate seeds, one by one, from his trembling hand into her mouth.
 As she placed the last on her tongue, he reached up to touch her face – and then she disappeared in a vortex of magenta and blue.